Suicidal feelings can affect anyone, of any age, gender or background, at any time.

 Things you can do:

-Organisations offering helplines are listed in the ‘Getting help if you are feeling suicidal’ section above.
+Organisations offering helplines and advice are listed in the sections above.

 If the person is in need of urgent help and cannot keep safe: